Albert Fish: Capture

 The letter was delivered in an envelope that had a small hexagonal emblem with the letters "N.Y.P.C.B.A." representing "New York Private Chauffeur's Benevolent Association".
 A chauffeur at the company told the police he had taken some of the stationery home but left it at his rooming house at 200 East 52nd Street when he moved out.
 The landlady of the rooming house said that Fish checked out of that room a few days earlier.
 She said that Fish's son sent him money and he asked her to hold his next check for him.
 Detective William King, the chief investigator for the case, waited outside the room until Fish returned.
 He agreed to go to headquarters for questioning, then brandished a razor blade.
 King disarmed Fish and took him to police headquarters.
 Fish made no attempt to deny the murder of Grace Budd, saying that he meant to go to the house to kill her brother Edward.

-Fish said it "never even entered [his] head" to rape the girl, but he later claimed to his attorney that, while kneeling on Grace's chest and strangling her, he did have two involuntary ejaculations.
+Following his confession, Fish led officers to the site of the abandoned house and showed them where Grace's remains could be found.
+Fish said it "never even entered [his] head" to rape the girl, but later told his attorney that, while kneeling on Grace's chest and strangling her, he did have two involuntary ejaculations.
 This information was used at trial to make the claim the kidnapping was sexually motivated, thus avoiding any mention of cannibalism.